paternogbc/sensiPhy/cran-comments.md

 * travis Ubuntu 12.04.5 LTS

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTES.

-There were 1 NOTES:

-* New submission
-Possibly mis-spelled words in DESCRIPTION:
-  PGLS (13:20)
-  Phylogenetic (15:10)
-  clades (14:68)
-  intraspecific (16:29)
-  phylogenetic (10:59, 11:34)

-  __R:__ These words are not misspelled.
+## Resubmission
+This is a resubmission.
+In this version I have:

+* Included examples that are executed during R CMD check